maros/Zway-MotionTrigger/README.md

 ## pollSensors

-Poll sensors intervall while triggered.
+Poll sensors interval while triggered.
 Will not poll if empty or 0.

 # Virtual Devices